Changes in NYSLA Applications, Licenses, and Permits

 Applicants and licensees will no longer need to obtain a warehouse permit for any adjacent space being used for storage.
 This space can now be included in the licensed premises if the adjacent storage space is:

-- used only for storage of alcoholic beverages; and
+- used only for the storage of alcoholic beverages; and

 - can be accessed from the rest of the licensed premises through public space or space controlled by the applicant/licensee.